Lord's slope: History

-The land on which Lord's was built was originally near a duck pond on a hill in St. John's Wood.
-It was leased by Thomas Lord following a request from George Finch, 9th Earl of Winchilsea to find a location where cricket could be played in relative privacy.
-Lord's was built around the slope and was enclosed by stands.
+Lord's, located in St John's Wood, was opened in 1814 on land which included both a duck pond and a pronounced slope.
+The ground was built around the slope, and eventually enclosed by stands.
+The slope runs diagonally across the field from north to south, with a drop of around 8 ft 2 in.

 In the 21st century, there were calls for the slope to be levelled as a result of the advent of drop-in pitches.
 Smaller ridges in the pitch had previously been removed by surveyors.
-However, the Marylebone Cricket Club rejected these calls stating that removal of the slope would require rebuilding of Lord's and would mean that the ground would be unable to host Test cricket for five years as the new pitch would need time to mature after the levelling.
+However, the Marylebone Cricket Club rejected these calls stating that removal of the slope would require rebuilding of Lord's and would mean that the ground would be unable to host Test cricket for five years as the new square would need time to mature after the levelling.
 In 2002, the Lord's outfield was replaced and drainage installed.
-During this work, several small deviations in the pitch were removed, but the slope remained.
+During this work, several small deviations in the pitches were removed, but the slope remained.

 During the 2012 Summer Olympics, when Lord's hosted the Archery tournament, there were suggestions that the slope would affect the archers.
 However, British archer Alison Williamson rejected this, stating that the slope was barely noticeable.